 I’d rather photograph than make word pictures, so explaining exactly what I saw, felt, and the whole mind blowing experience in the Batiary shipyards and Bangladesh as a whole is rather difficult.
 I just couldn’t get the exact images I was after, or explain the depth and phenomenally huge scale of the whole place.

 I mean, I saw massive ships, sitting on a beach, as far as the eye could see.
 Maybe you can get a feel from some of the images I took.

 Bangladesh Ship Breaking Photos

-Still, most of the workers were able to smile with me, and were as curious about me as I was with them.
+Still, most of the workers were able to smile with me, and were curious about me as I with them.
 But I couldn’t help but cry a little.
-My heart jumped into my mouth as they grimaced into a smile for me.

-I’ve only been sadder a few times (once was S-21 in Cambodia – walking around like a zombie crying my eyes out.
-Can’t handle the fact that humans could do that to each other).
-Here it was sad, but at the same time, the most amazing spectacle of human endeavor and deconstruction that I’d ever witnessed.
+Here it was sad, but at the same time, the most amazing spectacle of human endeavor and de-construction that I’d ever witnessed.

 These ship breaking yards are as surreal as you could get.